adib-aris/Simple-Blog-Using-EJS/README.md

-This is a simple blog interface from capstone project.
+This is a simple blog using EJS from capstone project.
 Cannot be interracted.